Stamp Duty Calculator

 • Above £500k, FTB relief is unavailable and market value election means paying higher SDLT on a large value

-• Your solicitor must explicitly select the market value option on the SDLT1 form — confirm this before exchange
+• Your solicitor must explicitly select the market value option on the SDLT1 form, so confirm this before exchange

 What Is the Market Value Election?

-The alternative — sometimes called the staircasing election — calculates SDLT only on the value of the share you are actually buying.
-See the initial share purchase guide for an overview of both elections in the context of your first purchase.
+The alternative (the default), sometimes called the pay-in-stages option, calculates SDLT only on the price you pay for your initial share.
+See the initial share purchase guide for an overview of both options in the context of your first purchase.
+Note that the market value election is only available on the grant of a new shared ownership lease; it is not available on a resale shared ownership assignment.

-The market value election exists because HMRC recognises that shared ownership buyers who plan to staircase to full ownership might otherwise pay SDLT multiple times on the same property.
+The market value election exists because HMRC recognises that shared ownership buyers who plan to staircase to full ownership might otherwise have SDLT re-engage when they eventually cross the 80% line.
 By allowing an upfront election on the full value, HMRC effectively consolidates all future SDLT obligations into a single payment at the outset.

 How SDLT Is Calculated Under Each Method